-Books will be sent home with the oldest child in each family.
+Books and bookmarks will be sent home with the oldest child in each family.
 One book per household.

 Read aloud together each day by following the daily reading schedule.

 What are ways you can show thoughtfulness and courage like the Pevensie children?

 Wed, Mar 22 5 & 6